wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 Tornado without a GIL on PyPy STM
 =================================

+*This post is by Konstantin Lopuhin, who tried PyPy STM during the Warsaw sprint.*

 Python has a GIL, right?
 Not quite - PyPy STM is a python implementation without a GIL, so it can scale CPU-bound work to several cores.
 PyPy STM is developed by Armin Rigo and Remi Meier,